BayesBeat: Reliable Atrial Fibrillation Detection from Noisy Photoplethysmography Data: Acknowledgments

-\IEEEPARstart{A}{trial} fibrillation (AF) is the most prevalent form of arrhythmia, a type of heart disease, characterized by inconsistent beating pattern and abnormal heart activity.
-Early diagnosis of AF can significantly reduce the risk of death from a cardiac attack.
-As most of the AF events are asymptotic at the initial stage, periodic clinical ECG assessment has a very low likelihood of detecting paroxysmal AF\cite{pereira2020photoplethysmography}.
-The increasing popularity of smartwatches or fitness trackers equipped with photoplethysmography (PPG) sensors opens a new opportunity for developing non-invasive continuous monitoring of AF from PPG signals.
+{A}{trial} fibrillation (AF) is the most prevalent form of arrhythmia, a type of abnormality characterized by irregular beating of the two upper chambers (the atria) of the heart.
+AF can often go unnoticed for a long time and can lead to severe complications such as stroke and heart failure if not controlled at an early stage.
+Hence, early diagnosis of AF can significantly reduce the risk of death from the above complications.
+As most of the AF cases are asymptomatic at initial stages, periodic clinical ECG assessments have a low probability of detecting AF~\cite{pereira2020photoplethysmography}.
+The increasing popularity of smartwatches (or fitness trackers) equipped with photoplethysmography (PPG) sensors opens a new opportunity for developing non-invasive continuous real-time monitoring of AF from PPG signals.

-PPG sensors essentially use reflection intensity of emitted light with the body part to monitor volumetric blood flow alterations, which are ultimately converted to heart rate and heart beating patterns.
-Hence, proper contact with the body is fundamental to capturing noise-free signals.
-However, several recent studies show that motion artifacts during activities can significantly deteriorate the accuracy of heart rate calculation\cite{tuauctan2015characterization,zhang2019motion}.
-Furthermore, skin tone~\cite{nitzan2014pulse, ries1989skin} and fastening belt pressure~\cite{shimazaki2018effect} have also been attributed to the source of noise in PPG signals.

-Hence, both noise artifacts and the existence of AF can cause irregular pulse-to-pulse interval in PPG signals, which pose a major challenge in detecting AF from the captured signals.
+PPG sensors essentially use reflection intensity of emitted light from body parts to monitor volumetric blood flow alterations, which are ultimately converted to heart rate and heart beating patterns.
+Proper contact with the body is fundamental to capturing noise-free signals by these body sensors.
+However, PPG signals are difficult to process and use for AF prediction than ECG considering the influence of various physiological factors \cite{zhu2021learning}.
+Moreover, several recent studies show that motion artifacts during activities such as walking, running, etc. can significantly deteriorate the accuracy of heart rate calculation~\cite{tuauctan2015characterization, zhang2019motion}.
+Furthermore, skin tone ~\cite{nitzan2014pulse, ries1989skin} and fastening belt pressure~\cite{shimazaki2018effect} have also been attributed as sources of noise in PPG signals.
+Hence, both noise artifacts and the existence of AF can cause irregular pulse-to-pulse intervals in PPG signals, which pose a major challenge in detecting AF from the captured signals.